awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 `go run CreateTarget.go -r RULE -l LAMBDA-ARN -t TARGET`

-Where all of the following are required:
+where:

 - RULE is the of the rule.
 - LAMBDA-ARN is the ARN of the Lambda function that is invoked.
 - TARGET is th ID of the target.

-You must supply similar values in *config.json* for the unit test.
+You must supply a Lambda ARN value in *config.json* for the unit test.

+The unit test:

+1. Creates a new Target with a random name if a name is not supplied in *config.json*.
+2. Deletes the Target if it created it.

 ### DeleteAlarm